terramate-io/terramate/docs/dependency-management.md

 # Dependency Management

-Sometimes stacks are completely independent from each other, but on certain occasions it may happen that infrastructure that is created by **stack A** is required by **stack B**, like using the outputs of **stack A** as inputs for **stack B**.
+Sometimes stacks are completely independent of each other, but on certain occasions it may happen that infrastructure that is created by **stack A** is required by **stack B**, like using the outputs of **stack A** as inputs for **stack B**.